yupryanya/rangiffler/README.md

 The script will automatically:

 - Stop and remove old containers if they exist
-- Start all required infrastructure: databases, Kafka and Zookeeper
+- Start all required infrastructure: MySQL databases, Kafka and Zookeeper

 > :information_source: DB data will be stored locally in Docker volumes, so it **persists between container restarts**.